-Although things are not easy at the moment on Barbuda we have received huge support from around the world.
+Although things have not been easy on Barbuda since Hurricane Irma (we were without electricity for two years ) we received huge support from around the world through friends and volunteers like you.
 We have always been a tight knit, resilient and strongly independent community, at odds with the government in Antigua about our way of life.
-So you will be part of a very important recovery process and will see an unspoilt Caribbean island that has not been compromised by tourism.
+So you will be part of a very important continuing recovery process and will see an unspoilt Caribbean island that has not been compromised (so far...) by tourism.
 Barbuda has amazing wildlife and nature, and you will meet local people who are welcoming and kind.
 You will be invited to take part in local family and community activities and learn all about the islands fascinating and unique history and our politics.

-We have had many previous volunteers who have made friends here.
+We have had many previous volunteers who have quickly made friends here.
 They have enjoyed the lifestyle, the beaches and gone fishing, hunting, beach-combing and out on boat trips.
-Barbuda is expensive as everything is imported so you will need your own funds to pay for some of these activities and at the moment there is no bank, only one atm that doesn't often work, so bring cash.
+Barbuda is very expensive as everything is imported so you will need some of your own funds to pay for these extra activities, but you will be supporting the local economy if you do.

 Limited internet access